hande-qmc/hande/documentation/manual/tutorials/ccmc.rst

 giving

 .. literalinclude:: calcs/ccmc/co_ccmc.block

+.. [review] - JSS: when can blooms cause errors?
+I've only seen them cause calculations to be unstable.

 Due to the sampling of the wavefunction in CCMC, it is more prone to "blooming" events where many particles are created in a single spawning event than is